 The Rio Grande Valley Sector now has nine stations, two checkpoints, air and marine operations and an intelligence office.
 Rio Grande Valley Sector agents patrol over 320 river miles, 250 coastal miles and 19 counties equating to over 17,000 square miles.

-Deputy Chief Patrol Agent: Raul L. Ortiz
+Acting Chief Patrol Agent: Austin L. Skero.

 Service Area: The Rio Grande Valley Sector covers more than 34,000 square miles of Southeast Texas.
 The Sector area of control includes the following counties: Cameron, Willacy, Hidalgo, Starr, Brooks, Kenedy, Kleberg, Nueces, San Patricio, Jim Wells, Bee, Refugio, Calhoun, Goliad, Victoria, DeWitt, Jackson, Matagorda, Brazoria, Galveston, Chambers, Jefferson, Wharton, Fort Bend, Colorado, Austin, Waller, Montgomery, Liberty, Hardin, Orange, Harris, Aransas, and Lavaca.

 Sector Headquarters Location: 4400 South Expressway 281, Edinburg, Texas

 Stations: Stations of the Rio Grande Valley Sector are Brownsville, Fort Brown Station , Weslaco, Harlingen, McAllen, Rio Grande City, Falfurrias, Kingsville, and Corpus Christi, Texas.

 Contact Information: Phone Number: (956) 289-4800; Sector Headquarters Mailing Address - 4400 South Expressway 281, Edinburg, Texas 78542